SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex4_Mailbox_Permission_Alert.md

-# Learning Path 3 - Lab 3 - Exercise 4 - Implement Mailbox Permission Alert
+# Lab 3 - Exercise 4 - Implement Mailbox Permission Alert

 In this exercise you will configure and test an alert that will notify Lynne Robbins when FullAccess permissions are granted to any mailbox within Adatum.